-- 3 cups raw cauliflower crumbs (see note)
+- 3 cups raw finely riced cauliflower (see note)

 - 2 cups Italian seasoned panko bread crumbs (see note)